opensource-socialnetwork/OssnServices/README.md

-** OssnServices **
+### OssnServices

 A set of 50 API endpoints for your OSSN website, which allows you to integrate OSSN into your applications.

-After installing and enabling this component, while still in admin panel go to configure and generate the API key, then follow below method as example to call it.
+[Download](https://github.com/opensource-socialnetwork/OssnServices/archive/master.zip "Download") OssnServices component After installing and enabling this component, while still in admin panel go to configure and generate the API key.

+Once installed and you have API KEY, use any of the method avaialble. https://www.opensource-socialnetwork.org/webservices/all

-** API CODES **
+### API CODES

 Code   | Description
 ------------ | -------------